CassF/blogapp/README.md

 ###Objectives
 The purpose of this project is to allow users to manage a blog.

-* Store blog posts in a session (Databases will come later)
+* Store blog posts in a session
 * Create Blog posts using an admin system
 * View Blog posts in a front end and printed out in EJS
 * Be able to delete blog posts from the admin system